Women's suffrage in Georgia (U.S. state): Anti-suffragists

 The Georgia Association Opposed to Woman Suffrage was organized in Macon, Georgia in May 1914.
-Anti-suffragists, Eugenia Dorothy Blount Lamar and Mildred Rutherford invoked the idea of the Lost Cause to oppose women's suffrage.
+Anti-suffragists, Dolly Blount Lamar and Mildred Rutherford invoked the idea of the Lost Cause to oppose women's suffrage.
 Lamar and Rutherford were upper-class woman who were involved with preserving the memory of the Confederacy.
 Suffragists represented a change to the traditional gender roles and class roles of the antebellum South.
 Anti-suffragists also called suffrage a product of Northern influence and brought up Reconstruction to scare potential supporters of women's suffrage.
 Newspapers in Georgia also reflected this attitude about women's suffrage, with the Greensboro Herald saying that it would support women's suffrage if there were no Black women in the state.
 Many anti-suffragists did not want Black women to ever get the option to vote because they would not be able to use the threat of violence to keep them from voting as easily as they did with Black men.
 Anti-suffragists also did not want Black women to use the vote to for equal rights.

 Some anti-suffragists also believed that women voting would debase politics.
 A preacher in Atlanta attacked women's suffrage using the Bible as a reference point.
 He said it was against the laws of God for women to vote and called men who supported women's suffrage "feeble-minded."
 Southern Baptists, who had strict gender roles during this time, were very opposed to women's suffrage.
 The LaGrange Graphic worried about how women might be treated by the press if they became involved in politics.

 Many of the upper-class women felt that voting would upset the patriarchy and taint women's "moral superiority."
 Lamar, especially, felt that women did not need the vote, but rather should work with the men in their lives to influence politics.
 Women who supported the patriarchal systems already had a base of power in those systems that they did not want to lose or see diluted by competing in the same system as men.
 The Georgia Federation of Women's Clubs (GFWC) never endorsed women's suffrage because the president, Mrs. Z. I. Fitzpatrick felt they were more effective at influencing politics than individual women.
 The women's clubs already had a base of power.
 Fitzpatrick said, "We are the power behind the throne now, and would lose, not gain, by a change."

 Anti-suffragists also did not want working-class women to have more power.
 Georgia anti-suffragists disparaged the "quality" of women who worked in factories and other jobs outside the home.
 After World War I, anti-suffragists began to claim that women's suffrage would bring socialism, and more labor unions to the country.
 Other anti-suffragists said the women's suffrage would bring atheism to Georgia.